Sydney Adamu: Carmy

-Relationship with Richie
+Richie

-Syd and Richie spent much of season one at each other's throats.
-Syd even accidentally stabbed Richie at one point.
+Syd and Richie spent much of season 1 at each other's throats.
+Syd eventually (accidentally) stabbed Richie.
 But in the time since, Syd and Richie have revealed "a similar sensitivity when dealing with Carmy's impulsive whims and the fallout of his unresolved struggles...A major reason Richie has been able to grow is because Sydney sees potential in him—something he initially couldn't see in himself.
-The two have grown so comfortable around each other that it's Sydney who stands by Richie outside...Tiff and Frank's wedding...With the season four finale placing Sydney, Richie, and Natalie in a partnership without Carmy on board, they’ll have to rely on each other more than ever."
+The two have grown so comfortable around each other that it's Sydney who stands by Richie outside...Tiff and Frank's wedding...With the season four finale placing Sydney, Richie, and Natalie in a partnership without Carmy on board, they'll have to rely on each other more than ever."

+Adam Shapiro

+Shapiro first approached Sydney at the L train stop for the Bear restaurant on or about July 7, 2023, and told her "God, I probably shouldn't tell you this.
+I know it's early, but I snuck into the Bear...two weeks ago."
+At that time, Shapiro told her, "There was a scallop dish that was lights-out...it felt really new...Like, uh, not Carmy."
+Syd replied, "It was both of us together, so..."

+He invited her to Doma Café the first week of August and asked if she would consider being his chef de cuisine, and reiterated the offer on August 6, the day of the Ever funeral.
+He told her the salary would be $80,000 a year, $10,000 more than they were offering at the Bear.
+(Doma is Ayo Edebiri's favorite restaurant to eat at in Chicago.)

+On Sunday, September 17, he called her on her day off and invited her to visit his restaurant.
+She toured the space, and after talking to her little cousin T.J. about it, she called him because "I wanted to know if you wanted to go over, like, some paperwork?"
+She changed her mind and turned him down on approximately Monday, October 2, following the Bear family wedding.